Right to Censor: Split and future

-The righttocensor.com domain remained active for 19 years even after the group's dissolution was redirected to WWF's Superstars website.
+The righttocensor.com domain remained active for 19 years even after the group's dissolution; until mid-2002, the address redirected to WWF's/WWE's Superstars website, before WWE lost the domain to squatters.
 For unknown reasons, an unknown individual acquired the former website's domain in July 2020 and redirects the righttocensor.com domain to rival All Elite Wrestling (AEW)'s website.
+As of May 2024, the domain returned to squatters and contains advertisements for various unrelated services.